Company Profile

 March 2009

-The rotary evaluation engine was rebuilt and the 50-hour test program continued.
+In March the rotary evaluation engine was rebuilt and our benchmark of 50-hours of testing continued.

 Neoteric designed a new 25-seat gas turbine-powered hovercraft as part of our interest in the ongoing Indian market.